chrismca13/SIADS643/README.md

 The result will be a new file appearing called "out.png" that plots the monthly temperature in your city of interest.

+**Trouble shooting:**

+* Make sure that your coordinates closely match that of a large city.
+Start with the San Francisco example above if there's an error.
+* Make sure you have the relevant libraries installed.
+Especially meteostat - which is an API containing daily weather data.
+* This was tested in multiple environments and ran successfully - reach out to chrismca@umich.edu for help if something isn't working.